2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 ### The ticket shop is closed (as of 21 June)

-**All tickets are sold out and it is not possible to purchase them on-site!**
+**All conference tickets are sold out and it is not possible to purchase them on-site!**

 This has been a fantastic rollercoaster ride with a way higher community interest than we were ever expecting based on previous FOSS4GE conferences.